JansenSmith/LetsPrintRobots-Courseware/DancingGhost.md

 ![](dancingGhostImage/27.png)

 Make a small cube hole to cut out the path for the cord to travil through during assembly

+the cube should be 7 x 4.7 x 2 mm

 ![](dancingGhostImage/28.png)